The Entrapment Defense in Michigan: What You Need to Know

 - harassing someone via phone, mail, etc., to shoplift a laptop for their school studies because they are failing school and will be kicked out of college,

 - threatening to expose a person’s love affair if they don’t sell drugs or commit an assault, and

 - giving a drug dealer a package of “marijuana” to deliver but intentionally providing them fentanyl to increase the severity of the crime.

-Entrapment is a defense to criminal accusations based on the fact that the defendant only committed the offense as a result of government harassment or compulsion.
+Entrapment is a defense to criminal accusations because the defendant only committed the offense due to government harassment or compulsion.
 The crime would not have been committed if there had been no coercion.